xrdocs-staging/8000/_blogs/2025-03-23-cisco-8000-line-cards-88-lc1-12th24fh-e-and-88-lc1-52y8h-em-architecture-white-paper.md

 Furthermore, the priority propagation on the egress queues feature ensures that high-priority traffic is consistently prioritized across multiple sub-interfaces on the same network port.
 This capability enhances the performance of critical applications by allowing high-priority traffic to take precedence over non-priority traffic, maintaining optimal network performance, and reducing latency for essential services such as voice and real-time video.
 These egress features collectively contribute to the robust and efficient operation of networks utilizing the Cisco 8000 P100-based line cards.

 ## MACsec support on Cisco 88-LC1-52Y8H-EM
-Starting IOS-XR 24.3.1, MACsec is supported on all ports of Cisco 88-LC1-52Y8H-EM including breakout ports.
+Starting IOS-XR 24.3.1, MACsec is supported on all ports of Cisco 88-LC1-52Y8H-EM.

 - Full line-rate MACsec encryption engines to enable secure and low-latency transport
 - Supports MACsec GCM-AES-128/256 and GCM-AES-XPN-128/256